orpic/react-e-c/README.md

-# React-tee-rex-shop
+# React-e-c

-An e-commerce shop front-end
+To be added

 ## Deployed